-FAO solicits donor support on behalf of affected countries mainly through the inter-agency Consolidated Appeals Process (CAP) and other emergency or transitional appeals as well as strategy papers/updates.
+FAO solicits funding on behalf of affected countries mainly through the inter-agency Global Humanitarian Appeal and other emergency or flash appeals as well as strategic and thematic response plans.

-This growth has been supported by more than 100 resource partners, including 50 FAO member countries and the European Community, as well as numerous pool funding mechanisms such as the Central Emergency Response Fund (CERF), and other UN Trust Funds at country level.
+In 2016, FAO’s emergency programme exceeded USD 300 million, with contributions from over 40 resource partners, including 22 FAO member countries and the European Union, as well as numerous pool funding mechanisms such as the Central Emergency Response Fund (CERF), and other UN Trust Funds at country level.

-FAO’s main resource partners for emergency activities over the last ten years have been (in order of importance): The European Union, the UN Office for the Coordination of Humanitarian Affairs (mostly through the Central Emergency Response Fund), the USA, Sweden, Belgium, the United Kingdom, Spain, Canada, Japan, Norway, Italy, the Netherlands, Australia, South Africa, France, Germany, Switzerland and UN trust funds at country level, of which the two main ones are: The Common Humanitarian Fund in Sudan and the Democratic Republic of the Congo Pooled Fund.
+FAO’s main resource partners for emergency activities in 2016 were (in order of importance): the United States of America, the United Kingdom, the European Union, the UN Office for the Coordination of Humanitarian Affairs, Canada, the Netherlands, Belgium, Norway, Sweden, Japan, Germany, and UN trust funds at country level, of which the main one is The Common Fund for Humanitarian Action in Sudan.

 Total contributions for 2016: USD 326 million (preliminary figures)